-8.2 Maintenance Standards (S5.C.7.a)
+10.1 Maintenance Standards (S5.C.9.a)

-Maintenance standards (criteria) for County operated or regulated facilities will be at least as protective as maintenance standards specified in the Stormwater Management Manual for Western Washington (SWMMWW).
+Maintenance standards (criteria) for County operated or regulated facilities will be at least as protective as maintenance standards specified in the SWMMWW.
+The County will update maintenance standards with new guidance in the 2024 SWMMWW no later than June 30, 2027.
 Maintenance standards provide a threshold to determine when maintenance is required.
 When maintenance is required, it will be performed:

-- 1. Within 6 months for catch basins (see Figure 8-1). - 2.
-Within 1 year for typical facilities other than catch basins. - 3.
-Within 2 years for maintenance which requires capital construction of less than \$25,000.8
+- 1. Within 6 months for catch basins (see Figure 10-1). - Within 1 year for typical facilities other than catch basins. - 3.
+Within 2 years for maintenance which requires capital construction of less than \$25,000.